-Erikson maintains that confused youths try to establish their identities by overidentifying with an assortment of heroes, cliques or crowds and become defensive about criticisms of these heroes.
+Erikson maintains that identity confused youths try to establish their identities by over-identifying with an assortment of heroes, cliques or crowds and become defensive about criticisms of these heroes (is derived from these heroes, not of their own accomplishments).
+From the role confused person, these heroes and role models can do no wrong.

-- Adolescents who are unclear about their identity, Erikson argues is not their fault, but can be traced to a generation of adults, some of who are unclear about their own values and cannot provide guidance. - People who successfully resolve conflicts of identity develop a sense of community and works well with others and contribute to society. - People who unsuccessfully resolve their conflicts act in a scornful and hostile way towards the community and form associations with others who act in this way.
+- Adolescents who are unclear about their identity, Erikson argues is not their fault, but can be traced to a generation of adults, some of who are unclear about their own values and cannot provide guidance. - People who unsuccessfully resolve their conflicts act in a scornful and hostile way towards the community and form associations with others who act in this way. - The implicit thinking is "Why should I respect society when society doesn't respect me?"